Jonathan Losos: Honors and awards

-Losos has received a number of awards, including the Dobzhansky Prize in 1991, the David Starr Jordan Prize in 1998, the Edward O. Wilson Naturalist Award in 2009, the Daniel Giraud Elliot Medal in 2012 and the Sewall Wright Award in 2019.
+Losos has received a number of awards, including the Dobzhansky Prize in 1991, the David Starr Jordan Prize in 1998, the Edward O. Wilson Naturalist Award in 2009, the Daniel Giraud Elliot Medal in 2012, the Sewall Wright Award in 2019, and the Friend of Darwin Award in 2024.

-Losos is a Fellow of the American Association for the Advancement of Science (2005), as well as the American Academy of Arts and Sciences (2012) and the National Academy of Sciences (2018).
+Losos is a Fellow of the American Association for the Advancement of Science (2005) and the American Academy of Arts and Sciences (2012) and is a member of the National Academy of Sciences (2018) and the American Philosophical Society (2024).
 In 2016, he received the Distinguished Herpetologist award of The Herpetologists' League.